AzureMentor/microsoft-graph-docs/concepts/webhooks.md

 | @odata.etag | string | The HTTP entity tag that represents the version of the object. |
 | id | string | The identifier of the object. |

+> [!NOTE]
-> **Note:** The `id` value provided in `resourceData` is valid at the time the notification was generated.
+> The `id` value provided in `resourceData` is valid at the time the notification was generated.
 Some actions, such as moving a message to another folder, may result in the `id` no longer being valid when the notification is processed.

 ### Notification example